 Prof. Nathan Scoggins: Why do stories impact us? | Crash Course in Storytelling

-Megan Eccles: Creative Writing is a Journey | Faculty Insights
+Megan Eccles | Faculty Insights

-The Philosophy of Lord of the Rings | Capstone Seminar
+The Philosophy of Lord of the Rings: Capstone Seminar

 How This Class Develops Your Storytelling for Video Games